gregooroo/dictionary-api/README.md

 -   Github Actions

 For the deployment process itself I chose Github actions.
-The workflow works like this: Every time I push something to the master branch a "Install Build and Run" job is being triggered which essentially reinstalls dependencies, rebuild the app and restart pm2 process mananger.
+The workflow works like this: Every time I push something to the master branch a "Install Build and Run" job is being triggered which essentially reinstalls dependencies, rebuild the app and restart pm2 process manager.

+### 10. TODO

+-   [ ] Tests - WIP inside "tests" branch
+-   [ ] Connect word with a user
+    -   [ ] Add info about the user to every word
+-   [ ] Permissions system
+    -   [ ] User can only delete own words
+    -   [ ] Admin can delete all words
+-   [ ] Edit profile
+    -   [ ] Password change mechanism
+    -   [ ] Email change mechanism